pz-google/integrations-demo/README.md

-# integrations-demo
-Demo of Integration Setup
+# Demo of Integration Setup

+The hierarchy of this repository follows the proposal of the [design doc](http://go/dd-monitoring-integrations-portal).

+For the demo purpose, this repo contains only the `nginx` integration.
+The integration's specification is at the [metadata.json](ops-agent-nginx/metadata.json) file.